MetOffice/Vernier/documentation/Sphinx/user_guide/output/post-processing.rst

 across all ranks.

 Please note that you will need an environment with the pandas library.
-This is included within the Vernier conda environment, and future versions of this script will require additional libraries.
+This is included within the Vernier conda environment.

 .. dropdown:: ``Creating/ loading conda environments in Bash``